 Each rostered player (including substitutes) must meet the General Rules and Requirements listed above and abide by all applicable USA Hockey Rules, these Hockey League Rules and Regulations, and all applicable Prudential Center policies and procedures.

-All substitutes must be on the team’s roster submitted before the first game and noted as substitute players.
+All substitutes must be on the team’s roster submitted before the third game and noted as substitute players.
+Any player not listed on a team’s roster after the 3-game cutoff will not be eligible to play in the league (emergency goalies are the only exception to this rule).

 A substitute player may only be listed on one team’s roster.

 Teams must dress a minimum of 5 players and a goalie, or 6 players and no goalie for every game.
 Failure to do so will result in a forfeit of the game.
-Forfeited games may not be made up.
+Forfeited games may not be made up and no refunds will be issues to either team involved in the forfeited game.
+Upon a forfeit, the ice time originally scheduled for the game will be available to the non-forfeiting team to use.

 Team captains are responsible for their rosters.
 Any violations (including use of an illegal player) will result in a minimum 1 game suspension for the team captain and may subject the team to suspension.